Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-feature-decal.md

 #### Automatic

 Unity selects the rendering technique automatically based on the build platform.
+The [Accurate G-buffer normals](rendering/deferred-rendering-path.md#accurate-g-buffer-normals) option is also taken into account, as it prevents normal blending from working correctly without the D-Buffer technique.

 #### DBuffer